INTRODUCTION

 of communities.

-When I'm not designing or taking photos, I'm probably walking – on foot or by bike – or visiting friends, meeting new people, dancing, reading in the park, swimming or taking a nap :)
+When I'm not designing, at a workshop or taking photos, I'm probably walking – on foot or by bike – or visiting friends, meeting new people, dancing, reading in the park, swimming or taking a nap :)

 Sometimes I share thoughts about culture, leisure, and design on Ajonjolí (de algunos moles), sometimes on instagram or twitter.